FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 > Note: there's an error at this point in console, because `index` is not yet defined.
 We'll fix it in a minute

 To properly loop over your array of favorite foxes and append another one, you need to provide a unique key attribute for each item.
-In our case, the `fox` itself will be the key.
+In our case, the `floof` reference will be the key.

 You can see that our empty card disappeared.
 It's fine!
 We have an empty `favorites` array so there's simply nothing to render right now.